Dress Code Policy

 Hat Policy / Sun Protection

-In order to promote good health habits, students are encouraged to use sunscreen protection on a regular basis.
+Hat Policy / Sun Protection In order to promote good health habits, students are encouraged to use sunscreen protection on a regular basis.
 Students are also allowed to wear certain hats to school in an effort to protect themselves from cancer and other hazards related to sun exposure (SB310).
 The Nicolas Jr. High School hat policy is intended for outdoor use only.
 Acceptable hats must be full-brimmed, providing protection for the face, ears, and neck.
 Hats must also meet all other dress policy requirements.
-Beanies and baseball caps are among the hats that are not allowed unless prior approval.
-As cold weather approaches, students may wear solid beanies in school colors (red, black, grey or white).
-Beanies may only be worn outside on campus and not in the classrooms
+Baseball caps are among the hats that are not allowed unless prior approval.